 The Governors have reviewed the academy's policy in the light of the impact of the COVID pandemic on investment opportunities.
-When the £250,000 one year fixed term savings account ended in May 2020 it was not possible to find a suitable alternative so it was decided to discontinue investing at this time.
+Interests rates remain very low and it has not been possible to find a worthwhile investment opportunity within the permitted rules for investment so it was decided to discontinue investing at this time.
 This decision will be reviewed annually.